klee-schoeppl/ptt-calculator/README.md

 #### 2. PTT-Calculator
 The current - unfinished - version can be accessed for testing in the browser [here](https://leon-schoeppl.shinyapps.io/ptt-calculator/), hosted by *shinyapps.io*.

+This small program aims to automatically calculate the uncertainty intervals or probability point-values of sentences featuring two propositions (the *antecedent* (A) and the *consequent* (C)) connected by sentence-connectives.
+I've implemented a variety (of interpretations) of sentence connectives, and attempted to group them according to their natural language counterparts.

+In addition, for each case the program also calculates the values of 10 different measures of argument strength (or factual support) between the antecedent and the consequent.
+Keep in mind that not all of these probabilistic measures share the same domain.

 ***
 #### 3. Dice Task Subroutine
 Dice tasks constitute that subset of probabilistic truth table tasks which is restricted to 6 sides of a die, each featuring a symbol and a color.
 Participants ought to evaluate the probability intervals of conditional sentences like: “If the side facing up shows *antecedent* (A), then the side shows *consequent* (C).”. *A* and *C* are independent, so if one is a symbol, the other is a color (and vice versa).
 In-completeness of probabilistic knowledge is introduced by leaving some sides of the dice blank, which is marked by *?*.